basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/quick-start.md

 ## Scala

-In this quick start guide we will run you through some examples usages of the Spark-Riak Connector using the Spark Scala REPL.
+In this quick start guide we will run you through some examples usages of the Spark-Riak connector using the Spark Scala REPL.

 Start Spark Scala REPL with: